Wealthsimple Review

 Top Takeaways for 2024

-- Wealthsimple is like the Robinhood of Canada and the U.K.: It offers an easy solution for less demanding investors via the ultra-basic Wealthsimple Trade web platform suite (not available in the U.K.), as well as robo-advisor Wealthsimple Invest.
+- Wealthsimple is like the Robinhood of Canada: It offers an easy solution for less demanding investors via the ultra-basic Wealthsimple Trade web platform suite, as well as robo-advisor Wealthsimple Invest.

 - Wealthsimple’s proprietary low-cost index funds (TSX: WSRI and TSX: WSRD) aim to be even more “green” compared to the Enviromental Social Governance (ESG) rankings typically used in the industry, and complement the broker’s robo-advisor offering.